 - points on his/her driver’s license.

-Our Colorado personal injury lawyers will highlight the following in this article:
+Our Denver Colorado criminal defense lawyers will highlight the following in this article:

 - 1. What is an offense under CRS 42-4-709?